 Shortest Possible Duration?

 If we look at scenario 1, project (a) has a much shorter, shortest duration, but actually project (b) has about a 40% chance of definitely completing before project (a).
-Meanwhile the variance between the shortest values for (a) and (b) has only a 1 in 10,000 chance of occuring and there is about a 6 in 10 chance that (b) will complete before (a).
-So dream duration is bad choice in this scenario at least 6 out of 10 times.
+Meanwhile, the variance between the shortest values for (a) and (b) has only a 1 in 10,000 chance of occurring and there is about a 6 in 10 chance that (b) will complete before (a).
+So dream duration is a bad choice in this scenario at least 6 out of 10 times.

 If we move to scenario 2, there is now a greater chance that (a) will complete before (b), probably about 75% of the time, but the variance in the minimum values for (a) and (b) is likely to lead to very skewed results from the equation.
 If we simply want to choose between these two projects then it is trivial but if there were more choices to be stacked ranked then picking the minimum number is highly problematic.